-- + Self-motivated and organised - + Comfortable speaking on behalf of others - + Able to separate your role from your own views - + Passionate about your education - + A good communicator - + Submitting key changes that have resulted from Course Rep feedback to the Digital Rep system so we can help promote this to your peers. - Attending the annual Course Rep Con, a day of speakers and training to enhance your learning. - + Regularly checking your email for Course Rep News and other communications from your Course Rep Support Staff, the Education Officer and the wider Union team.
+- + Self-motivated and organised - + Comfortable speaking on behalf of others - Able to separate your role from your own views - + Passionate about your education - + A good communicator - Attending development sessions and events at The Union and within the faculty. - Keeping in regular contact with your Faculty Organiser, particularly ahead meetings with the University. - + Regularly checking your email for Course Rep News and other communications from your Faculty Organiser, the Education Officer and the wider Union team.